-As a woman of Mi-Rye’s age I will say that her struggles ring true to me, in that you do have to worry about your ability to succeed being hindered by nepotism and gender.
-Long gone are the halcyon days of our parents, where steady employment with benefits were the norm (or at least an achievable dream).
-Millennials are often asked to work temporary jobs for little pay, and we’re pressured to take these jobs because there are few options.
-Office’s portrayal of this reality turns an otherwise standard horror trope (a ghostly possession) into something that had me sitting on the edge of my seat.
+As a woman of Mi-Rye’s age I will say that her workplace struggles ring true to me, in that you have to worry about your ability to succeed being hindered by nepotism and gender.
+Long gone are the halcyon days of our parents, where steady employment with benefits were the norm—or at least an achievable dream.

-You can still find the Office streaming on Netflix, so before I spoil the rest of this movie my vote is to give it a watch.
-Trust me when I say its a couple of cathartic hours well-spent.
+In the end, despite this film being of the “too close to home” variety, my firm vote is for you to give it a watch.
+Trust me when I say it’s a couple of cathartic hours well-spent.